GSADC Application Process

 The application requires the submission of a CV and two recommendations, one from your major professor.
 Once you've completed the form below, please refer your recommenders to the GSADC Recommendation Form.

 The GSADC position is a 13-month appointment, starting September 1 and continuing through October 1 of the following year.
-This position pays a stipend of $31,850, plus full tuition and fee remission during the position's tenure.
+This position pays a salary plus full tuition and fee remission during the position's tenure.

 Dissertation Year Fellowship